peterhinch/micropython-samples/README.md

 # micropython-samples
 A place for assorted code ideas for MicroPython.
 Most are targeted at the Pyboard variants.

+## ssd1306

+A means of rendering multiple larger fonts to the SSD1306 OLED display

 ## mutex
 A class providing mutal exclusion enabling interrupt handlers and the main program to access shared data in a manner which ensures data integrity.